Beach Wheelchairs: The Joy on the Beach (JoB)

 Special Needs Group is the exclusive supplier of the Joy on the Beach wheelchair in the United States.

 The JoB is lightweight, sturdy and suitable for both children and adults.

-*This information is from an external source (Special Needs Group, Inc.).
+(i)Source/Reference: Special Needs Group, Inc..
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.

 - 1 - SafariSeat All terrain Wheelchair for People in Developing Countries : SafariSeat (2016/10/19)

 - 2 - eTrike Electric Assist All-terrain Wheelchair from Mountain Trike : The Mountain Trike Company (2019/03/26)